meganz/MEGAchat/Readme.md

 `optStropheBuildShared` - set it to ON.
 `optStropheExportDlsyms` - set it to OFF.
 `optStroheNoLibEvent` - make sure it's OFF!
 If it's ON this means that libevent (including development package) was not found on your system.

+* MacOS
+You need to tell CMake to use the openssl version that you installed, because it would normally detect and use the system version.
+To do that, set the OPENSSL_CRYPTO_LIBRARY and OPENSSL_SSL_LIBRARY to point to the libcrypto.dylib and libssl.dylib files respectively of the openssl that you installed, and OPENSSL_INCLUDE_DIR to the dir containing the /openssl dir containing the openssl headers.
+Note that these 3 CMake variables are 'advanced' so in ccmake you need to hit 't' to show them.

 Hit 'c' again to re-configure, and then 'g'.
 After that ccmake should quit and in the console, just type
 `make`
 And if all is well, the test app will build.